 Current Funding / Pledges

 This programme will be delivered exclusively in the city of Birmingham.
-133,600 people in the city aged 16+ have no qualifications, 40% of the population live in the most deprived wards in England and the youth unemployment rate is 4 times greater than adult unemployment.
-25% of unemployed people are aged 18-24 - the highest rate amongst core cities in the UK.
+143,576 people in the city aged 16+ have no qualifications, 40% of the population live in the top 10% most deprived wards in the UK and the youth unemployment rate is 10.5% (UK average is 4.2%).
 Figures are even higher in Ladywood (31.8%), Balsall Heath (24.5%) and Washwood Heath (40.9%) - the 3 target areas for this project.

-Disadvantaged and unemployed NEET (not in employment, education or training) young people aged 16-25 (with a specific focus on ex-offenders), from the city of Birmingham will benefit from the project.
-These young people can access any of the programmes being delivered across the 3 sites in Ladywood, Balsall Heath and Washwood Heath, where youth unemployment is extremely high (31.8%, 24.5% and 40.9% respectively).
+Disadvantaged and unemployed NEET (not in employment, education or training) young people aged 16-25 (including ex-offenders), from the city of Birmingham will benefit from the project.
+These young people can access any of the programmes being delivered across the 3 sites in Ladywood, Balsall Heath and Washwood Heath, where youth unemployment is rife.

-Sport 4 Life is the best charity to carry out this project for the following reasons: (i) We have a strong track record of delivering tangible outcomes to NEET young people, as evidenced by our impact measurement and SROI (for example, in 2014/15 we progress 74% of our beneficiaries from NEET to EET), (ii) our staff are qualified (we are Matrix IAG accredited) and act as positive role models and (iii) we are managed and governed effectively, as evidenced by our Investors In People accreditation
+Sport 4 Life is the best charity to carry out this project for the following reasons: (i) We have a strong track record of delivering tangible outcomes to NEET young people, as evidenced by our historical impact and SROI (for example, in 2015/16 we progressed 66% of our beneficiaries from NEET to EET), (ii) our staff are qualified (we are Matrix IAG accredited) and act as positive role models and (iii) we are managed and governed effectively, as evidenced by our Investors In People accreditation

 Read more about the Charity running this project.

-David will oversee the operational element of the programme across the 3 sites.
-He has extensive experience of engaging hard-to-reach young people.
+Matthew is an experienced and qualified Project Manager, and will oversee all the operational elements of the programme across the 3 sites.

 The programme helped me grow in confidence and the tutor supported me to become more employable - without that support I wouldn't have got my new job.